Informed Consent for Teletherapy and Online Therapy

 The same 24-hour cancellation policy applies to both teletherapy and in-person sessions.

-If you cancel two out of three session with 24 hours’ notice, you will lose your standing appointment time.
+If you cancel two out of three sessions with 24 hours' notice, you will lose your standing appointment time.
 I will offer you sessions based on my availability.
 You will also have to pre-pay for sessions.

 11) Records

 Phone and virtual sessions shall not be recorded in any way.
 You may not take any screenshots of virtual sessions.
 Any kind of recording would violate this agreement and end our patient-therapist relationship.
-I will maintain a record of our sessions in the same way I maintain records of in person sessions in accordance with the ethics and laws of my state and license.
+I will maintain a record of our sessions in the same way I maintain records of in-person sessions in accordance with the ethics and laws of my state and license.

 12) Informed Consent